theoavoyne/JSONParser/README.md

 The corresponding Python dictionnary is saved in dict.pickle
 ```

 If you set the `print_dict` variable to `True` in app.py (l.
-12), an excerpt of the Python dictionnary corresponding to the JSON object will be printed to the console:
+12), the Python dictionnary corresponding to the JSON object will be printed to the console:

 ```
 Parsing Succeeded: JSON Syntax OK